t3-oss/create-t3-app/www/src/pages/en/usage/env-variables.md

 To ensure your build never completes without the environment variables the project needs, you will need to add new environment variables in **two** locations:

-📄 `.env.*`: Enter your environement variable like you would normally do in a `.env` file, i.e. `KEY=VALUE`
+📄 `.env`: Enter your environement variable like you would normally do in a `.env` file, i.e. `KEY=VALUE`

-📄 `schema.mjs`: Add the appropriate validation schema for the environment variable using Zod in the appropriate schema, e.g. `KEY: z.string()`
+📄 `schema.mjs`: Add the appropriate validation logic for the environment variable by defining a Zod schema, e.g. `KEY: z.string()`

 Optionally, you can also keep `.env-example` updated: